-In our opinion, the accompanying financial statements give a true and fair view of the financial position of HMH Holding B.V. as at 31 December 2021 and of its result and its cash flows for the period 28 April 2021 to 31 December 2021, in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of HMH Holding B.V. as at 31 December 2022 and of its result and its cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.